jaimejim/jaimejim.github.io/_posts/2017-05-09-internetsociety.markdown

 These are some of the problems I happened to think about, thinking about some possible paliative measures I believe they are mostly non-technical.

 - Deny tampering of published information without showing a ["diff”](https://en.wikipedia.org/wiki/Diff_utility).
 Some developer could build a very successful browser addon on this, showing a website and, if modified, showing a diff to multiple caches like archive.org, google cache, a public ledger.
-This way the reader could get some implicit of basic origin validation.
+This way the reader could get some implicit knowledge for origin source validation.
 However the problem would be how do you trust the validators?
-I guess it will boil down to reputation in some way.
+I guess it will boil down to reputation in some way or another.
 - Enable logical debate, regardless of ideologies and without any form of curation.
-This is easier said than done, trolls would have a field day every day.
+This is easier said than done as the culture of debate is non-existent on the Internet.
 News aggregators fail to do that as they link to the same potentially flawed sources.
-Some news-sites could try to build a knowledge base on formal logic, like [Cyc](https://en.wikipedia.org/wiki/Cyc) but for general knowledge.
+- News-sites could try to build a knowledge base on formal logic, like [Cyc](https://en.wikipedia.org/wiki/Cyc) but for general knowledge.
 I believe there are similar systems built for the pharma, to discover incompatible medicines.
 - Education on debate and logical thinking.
-Learning not to forward unverified articles.
+Learning not to forward unverified articles for example.
 - Terminate online advertising companies in order to terminate the wrong incentive system.
 This one would be really great :)
 - Accept that truth will forever be relative, read [Popper](https://en.wikipedia.org/wiki/Karl_Popper#Philosophy_of_science) and go for a walk with a loved one.
-- Above all... **spend less time online**.
+- Above all... **spend less time online!!**.